zachwong00/data-analytics-projects/glo.health - Marketing Analysis/README.md

 **Click through Rate**
 - Across categories, Health For All and Benefit Updates campaigns performed 2-4x better than the average CTR, at 36% and 22% respectively.
-- Family Coverage Plan had high impressions but no clicks - further deep-dive is required if it is data or campaign issues.
+- Family Coverage Plan had high impressions but no clicks - further deep-dive is required to determine if it is data and/or campaign issues.
 - Based on platforms, Email had 2x more CTR than Social media and SEO, at 16.64% overall.
 Within Email, Health For All campaign drove the highest CTR (49.26%).

 **Claims Overview**
  _Targeted Insights for the Claims department can be viewed [here]() using SQL._
 - Across categories, #CoverageMatters had the the highest claim amount ($1.47M) from customers, while Golden Years Security the lowest at $10K.
 Interestingly, both campaigns had similar average claim amount at $134 and $136 respectively.
 - Overall, #CoverageMatters stands out with consistently higher claim amounts compared to other campaigns, especially from 2021 onwards.
 However, #HealthyLiving and Health For All also show significant activity, though at a lower level compared to #CoverageMatters.